Meet our Trustees

 Special Interest Group Co-ordinator

 My oral history roots are in family, and I came by way of theatre and a 45 minute interview with a prominent Los Angeles actor where I forgot to take the recorder off pause, to Leeds and the Cotswolds as a PhD student in the Institute of Dialect and Folklife Studies where the local community of Chipping Campden sent me galloping on the lifelong road of learning about oral history I’m still engaged in.
 Oral history was central to the archive and study centre I was asked to establish and developed over thirty years, which was devoted to therapeutic, care and educational environments – schools, prisons, psychiatric units, children’s homes, communities – which shaped my practice, and understanding of oral history as a tool for building community, and sense of self, place, and belonging.
-I’m an Honorary Research Fellow in the History of Medicine at the University of Birmingham, course author and tutor in Oral History in the Centre for Archive and Information Studies at the University of Dundee, and within the OHS am a Trustee, with a special role working with and for Special Interest Groups, a Regional Networker, and a British Library National Sound Archive/Oral History Society trainer.
+I’m an Honorary Research Fellow in the History of Medicine at the University of Birmingham, course author and tutor in Oral History in the Centre for Archive and Information Studies at the University of Dundee, and within the OHS am a Trustee, with a special role working with and for Special Interest Groups.

 I have been a Trustee of the OHS since 2017 and I am chiefly responsible for planning and managing the Society’s digital communications.
 I was first introduced to oral history as an undergraduate, but my involvement in the field really began during my PhD when I worked on an NLHF-funded oral history exhibition project called ‘Hineni’ with both the Cardiff Reform Synagogue and Butetown History and Arts Centre.